mariellefoster/plots_and_projects/README.md

 - ...between my exes' breakup/apology letters and pick up lines
 - ...wiki articles about parasites and love advice blogs
 - ...Lolcats and insurance emails

+## Social Life Prioritizer
+- all of your social engagements, prioritized